Waffle House suspect arrested in Nashville

 Police photos showed Mr Reinking with a ripped shirt and scratches on his body.

 He was found with a handgun and ammunition in his backpack when he was detained, police said.
+He requested a lawyer and refused to answer questions.

+Investigators have not established any motive for the shooting.
+"We don't know why he went into the Waffle House," spokesman Don Aaron told reporters.

-About 160 law enforcement officials were involved in the search for the suspect, who was added to the list of the top ten most-wanted fugitives in the state.
+About 160 law enforcement officials were involved in the search for the Mr Reinking, who was added to the list of the top ten most-wanted fugitives in the state.

 Nashville mayor David Briley said a tip from a member of the community led to Mr Reinking's arrest.
 Local police were supported in their search for the suspect by the Federal Bureau Investigation (FBI); Bureau of Alcohol, Tobacco and Firearms (ATF); and Swat officers.